Stepper motor: L/R driver circuits

-L/R driver circuits are also referred to as constant voltage drives because a constant positive or negative voltage is applied to each winding to set the step positions.
-However, it is winding current, not voltage that applies torque to the stepper motor shaft.
-The current I in each winding is related to the applied voltage V by the winding inductance L and the winding resistance R. The resistance R determines the maximum current according to Ohm's law I=V/R. The inductance L determines the maximum rate of change of the current in the winding according to the formula for an inductor dI/dt = V/L. The resulting current for a voltage pulse is a quickly increasing current as a function of inductance.
+The resulting current for a voltage pulse is a quickly increasing current as a function of inductance.
 This reaches the V/R value and holds for the remainder of the pulse.
 Thus when controlled by a constant voltage drive, the maximum speed of a stepper motor is limited by its inductance since at some speed, the voltage U will be changing faster than the current I can keep up.
-In simple terms the rate of change of current is L / R (e.g. a 10 mH inductance with 2 ohms resistance will take 5 ms to reach approx 2/3 of maximum torque or around 24 ms to reach 99% of max torque).
-To obtain high torque at high speeds requires a large drive voltage with a low resistance and low inductance.
+In simple terms the rate of change of current is L/R (e.g. a 10 mH inductance with 2 ohms resistance will take 5 ms to reach approx 2/3 of maximum torque or around 24 ms to reach 99% of max torque).
+To obtain high torque at high-speeds requires a large drive voltage with a low resistance and low inductance.

 With an L/R drive it is possible to control a low voltage resistive motor with a higher voltage drive simply by adding an external resistor in series with each winding.
 This will waste power in the resistors, and generate heat.
 It is therefore considered a low performing option, albeit simple and cheap.

 Modern voltage-mode drivers overcome some of these limitations by approximating a sinusoidal voltage waveform to the motor phases.
 The amplitude of the voltage waveform is set up to increase with step rate.
 If properly tuned, this compensates the effects of inductance and back-EMF, allowing decent performance relative to current-mode drivers, but at the expense of design effort (tuning procedures) that are simpler for current-mode drivers.